 2. Check what your cruise line PROHIBITS

-On many cruise lines there are items that you are not allowed to bring.
-You need to check your specific cruise line packing checklist sites that will share with you what you are and are not allowed to bring.
+On many cruise lines, there are items that you are not allowed to bring.
+You need to check your specific cruise line, they often provide a list of things NOT to bring and things that are simply, not allowed on the ship.

 Commonly among most cruise lines, you are not allowed to bring hard liquor and most alcohol (sometimes a 6 pack of beer per adult and a certain sized wine bottle is allowed), most cruise lines don’t let you bring any hair straighteners, curling irons, air fryers and rice cookers.

-(Nope, I’m not kidding, I was told by our luggage porter on our way out of the cruise port terminal, that air fryers and rice cookers are things that people try to get in and sneak by the cruise security.)
+(Nope, I’m not kidding, I was told by our luggage porter on our way out of the cruise port terminal, that air fryers and rice cookers are some of the most common things that people try to get in and sneak by the cruise security.)